OR13/draft-steele-transparency-service/draft-steele-transparency-service.md

 The verify issuer operation takes an identifier for the issuer as input, and produces a set of verification keys for the issuer as output.

 Producing an empty set of verification keys MUST be interpretted as the issuer being untrusted, and not verified.

+The set of verification keys, combined with the issuer identifier, delivered from a trust store, is also called an Identity Document.

 The content type of the output MUST be a registered media type in {{IANA.media-types}}.